 - Multiple Losses

-Having a bad day, or two?
+Have a bad day, or two?
 It can and often does happen, even to the best.
-BRM provides players with a cash cushion to ride out the rough spots and have a stake ready when needed.
+Bankroll management provides players with a cash cushion to ride out the rough spots and have a stake ready when needed.
 Protecting the bankroll avoids losing it all!

 - Reality Check

 BRM enables players to focus on winning, not how much could be won or lost.
 With a fixed budget, players take the time to properly evaluate longshots, look for low House Edges and make better betting decisions.
 Bankroll management maximizes both the profit potential and entertainment value of every dollar spent.